There are two points you must look at when selecting a UPS system:

 This information is available from the equipment rating labels or datasheets and may be specified in Amps, Watts or VA.
 Don’t worry if you end up with a mixture of all three, Cetronic can cross-reference the figures you have.
+Get in touch so we can do this for you.

 It is often impossible to accurately predict future requirements, therefore it is important to oversize the UPS you choose.
 The reason for this is that any UPS you buy will be expected to last at least 5 years, and larger units should be expected to last for anything up to 15 years.